 The National Computational Infrastructure (NCI) is a federal government initiative hosted at ANU with the aim of fostering world-class research through the provision of high end computing services.
 Their advanced computing infrastructure includes a petascale HPC system, a large scale compute cloud and multi-petabyte high performance storage.

-The computational resources of the NCI are collectively known as “The National Facility” are available for researchers who are successful in applying for time on their clusters.
-Detailed information including history current setup and future expansion plans can be found in the relevant section of the NCI web site.
+The computational resources of the NCI are collectively known as "The National Facility" are available for researchers who are successful in applying for time on their clusters.
+Detailed information including history current setup and future expansion plans can be found on the NCI web site.